-1 'Abdu'l-Baha, op. cit., pp. 26-30; Star of the West, 3:8, pp. 8-10, August 1, 1912.
+26 Abdu'l-Baha, op. cit., pp. 26-30; Star of the West, 3:8-10, August 1, 1912.

-2 'Abdu'l-Baha, op. cit., pp. 30-31; Star of the West, 3:7, pp. 11-12, July 13, 1912.
+27 Abdu1-Baha, op. cit., pp. 30-31; Star of the West, 3:11-12, July 13, 1912.

-$^{^3}$ Washington Evening Star, April 20, 1912.
+28Washington Evening Star, April 20, 1912.

-4 'Abdu'l-Baha, op. cit., pp. 32-34; Star of the West, 3:3, pp. 8-9, April 28, 1912.

-conference of the Persian-American Educational Society. meeting was held in the lecture hall of the Public Library, and every seat and all available standing mom was occupied by an audience eager to hear the distinguished Persian.
+29 Abdu1 1-Baha, op. cit., pp. 32-34; Star of the West, 3:8-9, April 9, 1912. conference of the Persian-American Educational Society.
+The meeting was held in the lecture hall of the Public Library, and every seat and all available standing room was occupied by an audience eager to hear the distinguished Persian.

-When he entered the hall, Abdul Baha was greeted by the audience-all Bahais and their friends and guests rising.
-And after he had spoken and when he was seated on the platform, hundreds pressed around him, seeking to grasp his hand.1
+When he entered the hall, Abdul Baha was greeted by the audience all Bahais and their friends and guests rising.
+And after he had spoken and when he was seated on the platform, hundreds pressed around him, seeking to grasp his hand.30

-On Sunday, April 21, a lengthy feature article appeared in the New York Times concerning 'Abdu'l-Baha and the speaking tour.
+On Sunday, April 21, a lengthy feature article appeared in the New York Times concerning "Abdu"l-Baha and the speaking tour.
 After a long section of background and quotations from an interview concerning basic principles on which he was speaking, the reporter concluded:

-The strangeness of it all, the manner of speaking, the curious language, the unfamiliar dress might well have made the listener awkward and ill at ease: but one does not feel awkward with Abdul Baha.
-The reporter had wondered just how to address him, but that seemed a foolish matter now
+The strangeness of it all, the manner of speaking, the curious language, the unfamiliar dress might well have made the listener awkward and ill at ease; but one does not feel awkward with Abdal-Baha.
+The reporter had wondered just how to address him, but that seemed a foolish matter now....

-It had been for one so busy a long interview, and the reporter rose In a minute the door had closed ... the interpreter was beside her.
-"Is he not a kind man?" he asked, all his face aglow with affection ...
-"He is the kindest man in the world "
+It had been for one so busy a long interview, and the reporter rose...In a minute the door had closed...the interpreter was beside her.
+"Is he not a kind man?" he asked, all his face aglow with affection..."He is the kindest man in the world..."

-An American ... came up.
-His fashion of putting his devotion was somewhat in contrast to the Oriental way ...
-"For that man," he said, "I'd jump head first from a fifteenth-story window."
+An American...came up.
+His fashion of putting his devotion was somewhat in contrast to the Oriental way..."For that man," he said, "I'd jump head first from a fifteenth-story window."

-So it is with everybody who has come in contact with Abdul Baha In Acre he is loved by rich and poor, by Mohammedan and Christian, by men of all races.
-He takes literally the Scriptural injunction to give his goods to the poor, for he has rarely more than the clothes he wears ...
-A faith that is lived must grow, and Bahaism spreads in India, in Africa, in Persia, in England and France, and in the United States.2
+So it is with everybody who has come in contact with Abdul Baha.
+In Acre he is loved by rich and poor, by Mohammedan and Christian, by men of all races.
+He takes literally the Scriptural injunction to give his goods to the poor, for he has rarely more than the clothes he wears...A faith that is lived must grow, and Bahaism spreads in India, in Africa, in Persia, in England and France, and in the United States.31